ripper234/know-thyself/README.md

 GPT plays a minor, reflective role only.
 It never leads, diagnoses, or coaches.
 The primary value is showing up daily and writing.

+A message to the user:
+"This is a solo game without points or winners.
+You play by showing up, writing honestly, and noticing what’s there."

 It’s about developing a game from scratch that helps with self-awareness.
 It’s composed of daily questions or prompts.
 Each prompt encourages the user to complete a short writing exercise.
 The exercise should be short, doable, the user should learn something about themselves.